-External sanctions are those assigned by the IB, or by the school, in compliance with IB regulations, and relate specifically to the perception that breaches in academic integrity has taken place in work which counts towards the final award of the relevant programme: MYP or DP.
-Should such academic dishonesty be suspected in the draft of IAs, EE, TOK essay or MYP Projects, it is likely that the internal sanctions above will apply.
+External sanctions are those assigned by the IB or by the school in compliance with IB regulations and relate specifically to the perception that breaches in academic integrity have taken place in work that counts towards the final award of the relevant programme: MYP or DP.
+Should such academic dishonesty be suspected in the drafts of IAs, the EE, the TOK essay, or MYP Projects, the internal sanctions mentioned above will likely apply.

-However, if the suspected malpractice occurs at a later stage, either once work has been submitted to the IB, or when final versions of IAs are submitted with little or no time before the final submission date, a malpractice investigation and sanctions will take place as detailed in the section below.
-The school retains the right to apply other sanctions when dealing with malpractice internally including internal exams, tests, coursework (internal assessments) and homework procedures.
-When the malpractice involves official IB examination procedures, these sanctions could also be enlarged to include suspension, expulsion, or refusal to allow the student to attend the Graduation Ceremony.
+However, if the suspected malpractice occurs at a later stage-either once work has been submitted to the IB, or when final versions of IAs are submitted with little or no time before the final submission date-a malpractice investigation and sanctions will take place as detailed in the section below.
+The school retains the right to apply other sanctions when dealing with malpractice internally, including in internal exams, tests, coursework (internal assessments), and homework procedures.
+When the malpractice involves official IB examination procedures, these sanctions could also be extended to include suspension, expulsion, or refusal to allow the student to attend the Graduation Ceremony.